fwmazhar/Rotten-Tomatoes-Top-100-movies/README.md

-# rottentomatoes Best 100 movies
+# Rotten Tomatoes Top Best 100 movies of all time
 This is a python script that gather data from rottentomatoes website accroding to the following metrics :

 1 - Ranking
 2 - Critical Rating
 3 - Title of the movie